The Red House (film): Release

-A. H. Weiler in The New York Times enjoyed the picture, calling it "an edifying offering, which should supply horror-hungry audiences with the chills of the month...told intelligently and with mounting tension," citing an "excellent" Edward G. Robinson, Judith Anderson's "taut performance," a "fine" Lon McCallister and a "uniformly good cast [together with] Delmar Daves' fluid direction...and an appropriately macabre musical assist from Miklos Rozsa."

-The film was praised by Spencer Selby in his 1997 book Dark City: The Film Noir as a "Murky psychological thriller with resonant settings and an emotive Rózsa score".

-Critic Dave Sindelar gave the film a positive review in 2008: "It's not perfect; it's a little too long, so you end up figuring some of the final revelations before you should, and it gets a little repetitive at times, but the strong acting and some memorable images make it worth the investment."
+The Red House had an early screening at the Plaza Theatre in Palm Springs, California on December 30, 1946 before being released in the United States on February 7, 1947.

 Copyright status

 Chamberlain's 1943 novel has no copyright registration at the Library of Congress.
 The five issues of The Saturday Evening Post in which the story was serialized were registered for copyright by The Curtis Publishing Co.; the copyrights of all five issues were renewed in 1973 by The Saturday Evening Post Company.

 The movie was registered for copyright by Thalia Productions (LP864; 7 February 1947); that copyright was not renewed.